low-skill-dev/rest2smtp/README.md

     } ] } }

 ## Authorization
 Provide base64-ecndoded key, hashing which with SHA512 will evaluate into *KeyHashBase64* from the secrets file.
 Use *Authorization* header with *Basic* auth type.
+You can use pre-made key generator from [here](https://github.com/LuminoDiode/rest2wireguard#if-you-want-to-use-authorization)